+The second characteristic is the existence of Dirac-like crossings points at around $-$0.7 eV (with respect to the Fermi energy) at $X\left(\frac 12,0,0\right)$ and $-$0.5 eV at $R\left(\frac 12, 0, \frac 12\right)$.
+These points are protected by the screw axes of the $P4/nmm$ space group, and are not affected by SOC \cite{Young-15}.
+Finally, it is noticeable that the valence and conduction bands are linear below and above the gap, respectively.
+Along $X$ and the gap at point 1 or along $ZR$, the linear regime of the valence band extends down to the Dirac crossing points, but it reaches lowest energies (below $-1.0$~eV) along $\Gamma$ and point 1, or at both sides of points 2 and 3.
+The bottommost conduction band exhibits a similar topology.

-The $G_0W_0$ corrections to the DFT bands preserve the overall band topology.
-In particular, the Dirac-like nodes are conserved within the accuracy of our procedure ($\pm$~10~meV), while the gaps along $\Gamma -X$, $M - \Gamma$ and $A-Z$ are slightly opened to 60 meV, 70 meV and 60 meV, respectively.
-Also the Dirac points below the Fermi energy are preserved, though slightly shifted downwards.
-The most remarkable changes of the band structure appear at $\Gamma$, where the VB maximum shifts about 1.5~eV below the Fermi level, as well as around the $A$ symmetry point of the BZ.
+The $G_0W_0$ corrections to the DFT bands are displayed as solid lines in Figure~\ref{fig:gw_bands}.
+These corrections preserve the overall band topology; in particular, the Dirac-like nodes are conserved within the accuracy of our procedure ($\pm$~10~meV), while the gaps along $\Gamma$-$X$, $M$-$\Gamma$ and $A$-$Z$ are slightly modified to 60~meV, 70~meV and 60~meV, respectively.
+Also the Dirac points below the Fermi energy are preserved, slightly shifted downwards though.
+The most remarkable changes of the band structure appear at $\Gamma$, where the valence band maximum shifts about 1.5~eV below the Fermi level, as well as around the $A$ symmetry point of the BZ.